Migrations Overview¶

 Option 1: Using the CLI

-This automatically generates a properly formatted migration file with a timestamp.
+This automatically generates a properly formatted migration file.

 Option 2: Creating files manually